AscendingPassage.com HOME PAGE.

 neither hieroglyphics nor figures of any kind upon the outer wall

-of the propylon; in both the wings are staircases leading up to the
+of the propylon.
+In both wings are staircases leading up to the

-other from the bottom to the top, in both wings.
-On the wall which
+other from the bottom to the top in both wings.

 The Temple at el Dakka (Dakke),